lindenb/jvarkit/docs/SimplePlot.md

       When using a *.dict file, discard the contigs having a length < 'size'.
       Useful to discard the small unused contigs like 'chrM'. -1 : ignore.
       Default: -1
+    -nh, --no-header
+      There is no header.
+Tested for Histograms
+      Default: false
     -o, --out
       Output file.
-If defined, save the picture in this file and close the application.
+If defined, save the picture in this file extension:png, jpg or R (experimental) and close the application.
     -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary